WHaverals/IntroDH-Fall2024/datasets.md

 - **[Feeding America: The Historic American Cookbook Dataset](http://digital.lib.msu.edu/projects/cookbooks/)**: 76 influential American cookbooks from MSU Libraries' special collections, representing various periods and themes in American cookbook history.
 - **[REED Online (Records of Early English Drama)](https://ereed.library.utoronto.ca/)**: A collection of the surviving records of drama, secular music, and other popular entertainment in England before 1642.
 - **[DocSouth Data](https://docsouth.unc.edu/docsouthdata/)**: A collection of datasets and texts from the University of North Carolina's Documenting the American South project: texts, images, and audio files related to southern history, literature, and culture.
 Currently DocSouth includes sixteen thematic collections of books, diaries, posters, artifacts, letters, oral history interviews, and songs.
+- **[SlaveVoyages](https://www.slavevoyages.org/)**: Collaborative digital initiative that compiles and makes publicly accessible records of the largest slave trades in history.
+- **[The Survey of Scottish Witchcraft](https://witches.hca.ed.ac.uk/)**: A database of people accused of witchcraft in Scotland between 1563 and 1736.

 ### Newspapers and Magazines